uri-templates-time/specification/specification-1.1.0.md

 _shift example_

-Sometimes file names contain date elements for a begin time and and end time.
+Sometimes file names contain date elements for a begin time and an end time.
 Often, the interpretation of the date elements for the end time may be different than for the begin time.
 As an example, consider a file with the name `data_2005132_2005145.txt`.
 The start time of the file is almost certainly the beginning of day 132 in 2005, but the end time is ambiguous.
 Is it the start or end of day 145?
 If it is the end of the day, then the `shift` modifier is needed to communicate that the end time is shifted from the plain date value represented in the file name.
 The template for files like this one would be:

 `data_$Y$j_$(Y;end)($j;shift=1).txt`.
-Note that the `end` modifier is sticky in that once used, it applies to all subsequent fields.
+Note that the `end` modifier is sticky because it applies to all subsequent fields once used.

 ## 3.2 Y